 One in 15 men and one in 18 women will be diagnosed with bowel cancer during their lifetime.
 Nine out of every 10 new cases (94%) affect people over the age of 50, however, the disease can affect people of any age.

 Bowel cancer is the second biggest cancer killer in the UK but the number of people dying from the disease has fallen steadily since the 1970s which may be due to earlier diagnosis and better treatment.

-You can reduce your risk of bowel cancer by taking the following simple steps to improve your diet and maintain a healthy body weight:
+You can reduce bowel cancer risk.
+Firstly, by being aware of this problem.
+Secondly, the risk can be reduced by taking the following simple steps to improve your diet and maintain a healthy body weight: